lb25000/projectSBB/testing.md

   The function might produce incorrect results if the string search is not handled properly, especially in terms of case sensitivity and partial matches.

 - **Test Cases:**
-  1. **Input:** "Zu" for the "Haltestellen Name" column.
+  1. **Input:** "Z" for the "Haltestellen Name" column.
 (Valid input, case-insensitive)
-     - **Expected Output:** A DataFrame with rows where "Haltestellen Name" contains "ZU", regardless of case.
+     - **Expected Output:** A DataFrame with all rows where "Haltestellen Name" contains "z", regardless of case (2 rows).
-  2. **Input:** "Mou" for the "Haltestellen Name" column.
+  2. **Input:** "mou" for the "Abkuerzung Bahnhof" column.
 (Valid input, case-insensitive)
-     - **Expected Output:** A DataFrame with rows where "Haltestellen Name" contains "MOU", regardless of case.
+     - **Expected Output:** A DataFrame with rows where "Abkuerzung Bahnhof" contains "MOU", regardless of case.
   3. **Input:** "Xyz" for the "Haltestellen Name" column.
 (No matches)
      - **Expected Output:** An empty DataFrame.
   4. **Input:** "" (empty string) for the "Haltestellen Name" column.
 (Empty input)